 2. Complete the nomination form and put it in pdf format.

-3. Submit your entry online by February 19 at 11:59 p.m.
+3. The deadline to submit your entry has been extended to Tuesday, March 21, 2023.
 Select "New Submission" to start a new award submittal.

 4. If you have questions about the award, please reach out to the Sponsoring Committee Contact.